Story at a glance:

 Other sustainable features include geothermal heat pumps, rooftop solar collectors, and greywater heat recovery.

-Located in Vancouver, Canada as part of the University of British Columbia’s Point Grey Campus, the aptly-named Brock Commons Tallwood House is the tallest mass timber building in the country, measuring an admirable 174 feet tall.
+Part of the University of British Columbia’s Point Grey Campus, the aptly-named Brock Commons Tallwood House in Vancouver is the tallest mass timber building in the country, at 174 feet tall.

-Designed by Acton Ostry Architects Inc., this 18-story student housing building—capable of housing just over 400 students—was considered the tallest mass timber structure in the world when it first opened in 2017.
+Designed by Acton Ostry Architects, this 18-story student housing building—capable of housing just over 400 students—was considered the tallest mass timber structure in the world when it first opened in 2017.

 The Brock Commons Tallwood House’s frame is built from prefabricated engineered timber, whereas the foundation and center structural cores are made from concrete—steel was also used for some structural and roofing elements.
 All of the building’s above-grade floors feature five-ply CLT panels and glulam columns in their construction.